 Tony Brunswick brings a breadth of non-profit management experience to Art Enables, as well as a spirit of innovation and a commitment to service.
 Tony has nearly twenty years of experience in both domestic and international organizational and business development, counseling and social work, and IT consulting.
 Tony comes to Art Enables after nine years as the Chief Operating Officer of LIFT, a national anti-poverty organization.
 Originally from Ohio, Tony has spent the last 20 years in DC, where he proudly lives with his wife and two beautiful children.
 In his spare time, Tony flexes his artistic and creative muscle as a photographer and woodworker.
 Tony received his M.S. in Counseling from Loyola College in Maryland and completed his undergraduate work at the University of Dayton in Dayton, Ohio.

-Allie Frazier, Gallery and Studio Manager, joins the Art Enables team after working as the Gallery Assistant and Events and Program Coordinator at Hillyer Art Space for three years.
+Allie Frazier, a local ceramicist, art curator, and exhibition designer, joins the Art Enables team as the Gallery and Studio Manager.
+Previously, she served as the Gallery Assistant and Events and Program Coordinator at Hillyer Art Space for three years.
 Before moving to D.C. from Stafford, VA, Allie attended Virginia Tech, where she graduated with a BFA in Studio Art (Ceramics/Painting concentration) and a minor in English Language and Literature.
 She previously worked at the Perspective Gallery in Blacksburg, VA and volunteered as an art mentor to children after school.
-Along with producing her own art and sharing her love of visual movement through dance, Allie is also involved with DC Artspace and the Emerging Art Leaders DC and has served as a panelist for the DCCAH’s Artist Fellowship Program.
+Along with producing her own pottery at District Clay Center and sharing her love of visual movement through dance, Allie sits on the steering committee for Emerging Art Leaders DC, co-founded #IRL_DC, and has served as a panelist for the DCCAH’s Artist Fellowship Program.

 Toni Lane, Studio Assistant, is an incredibly accomplished artist, arts educator, and all around wonderful person.
 Toni has been creating and making beautiful art at Art Enables since 2013 as an Art Enables artist.
 Toni brings her amazing talent, passion for making art, and joyful spirit to the team to support all aspects of the studio and studio experience.
 Toni owned and operated her own gallery and studio in San Francisco for nine years before moving to Marseille, France, where she taught art and worked on her on her own art for the next six years.
 A native Washingtonian, Toni returned to DC after her time in France.
 Toni remains focused on her own artistic pursuits while supporting and mentoring other emerging artists.
 Toni is a proud graduate of the San Francisco Art Institute.